 During the Flight

 All medication required during the entire trip should be packed into carry-on baggage.
-If the passenger needs help in taking medication, eating, visiting the toilet, getting up or communicating in a way that differs from normal, he or she must be accompanied by a helper, because in these instances the airline cannot provide assistance during the flight, except for lifting help at the airport.
+If the passenger needs help in taking medication, eating, visiting the toilet, getting up or communicating in a way that differs from normal, they must be accompanied by a helper/assisting person, because in these instances the airline cannot provide assistance during the flight, except for lifting help at the airport.
 It is also not possible for the crew to store passengers' medicines during the flight.

 After the Flight

 The departure airport sends a message to the destination, so that the personnel there can come to meet and assist the passenger.
 Passengers with reduced mobility are helped from the aircraft last, when there is more space to help and assistance can be given in peace and quiet.
 Staff will help the passenger to the arrivals hall and to the person who is meeting them or to their next mode of transportation (connecting flight, taxi or bus).

 Travelling as a Group